 Our products and raw materials are and will continue to be subject to regulation in the United States by various federal, state and local regulatory authorities.
 In addition, other governments and agencies in other jurisdictions regulate the manufacture, sale and distribution of our products and raw materials.
 For example, standards for flame resistance of fabrics have been recently adopted on a nationwide basis.
-Also, rules and restrictions regarding the importation of fabrics and other materials, including custom duties, quotas and other regulations, are continually changing.
+Also, rules and restrictions regulations, are continually changing.
 Environmental laws, labor laws, tax regulations and other regulations continually affect our business.
 All of these rules and regulations can and do change from time to time, which can increase our costs or require us to make changes in our manufacturing processes, product mix, sources of products and raw materials, or distribution.
 Changes in the rules and regulations applicable to our business may negatively impact our sales and earnings.